asvd/wl/README.md

 }
 ```

-...and using the Whenable subscriber, which simplifies everything
+...and using a whenable subscriber, which simplifies everything above
-above to:
+to:

 ```js
 window.whenLoaded(doWhatWeNeed);
 ```

-*The code means: call the given function if the page is loaded,
+*The code says: call the given function if the page is loaded,
 otherwise wait until the page is loaded, and then call the function.*

-The listener subscribers which behave like explained above are
+Listener subscribers which behave like explained above are
 conventionally named starting with the `when..` prefix and followed by
 a past participle describing an event: `whenLoaded()`,
 `whenCompleted()`, `whenFailedToLoad()` and so on.
 The Whenable term
-is also used to designate an one-off event supporting this kind of
+is also used to designate a one-off event supporting this kind of
 subscription.

 Whenable pattern was inspired by